10 Great British Invasion Bands You May Not Have Heard Of

 1. The Searchers

 The Searchers were originally founded in 1957 by John McNally as a skiffle group.
-They were one of the top bands on the Liverpool band scene.
+They were one of the top bands in the Liverpool band scene.
 They signed to Pye Records in the middle of 1963.
 Their first single was a cover of The Drifters’ “Sweets for My Sweet,” and it was released in August, 1963.
 The lineup included: John McNally (guitar and vocals), Chris Curtis (drums), Tony Jackson (bass and lead vocals), and Michael Pender (guitar and vocals).
 The band’s musical style was characterized by strong lead vocals and beautifully arranged harmonies.
 Their music was built around the sound of a crisply played 12-string guitar.
 Their songs covered an extensive spectrum of genres, ranging from American r&b, to rock and roll, country, soul, and rockabilly.
 Some of their top hits include, “Needles and Pins,” “Don’t Throw Your Love Away,” and “Sugar and Spice.”
 By the beginning of 1966, the group no longer made the charts.
-However, the Searchers continued playing in clubs and cabarets in Europe until the mid-80s, when Pender and McNally split up.
+However, the Searchers continued playing in clubs and cabarets in Europe until the mid-80s when Pender and McNally split up.

 2. The Easybeats

 The origins of the Easybeats go back to Sydney, Australia, where all the members met in the early 1960s.
 Nonetheless, they were all from Europe.
 Dick Diamonde and Harry Vanda came from the Netherlands.
 George Young came from Scotland.
-Gordon Fleet came from Liverpool, England.
+Gordon Fleet came from England (Liverpool).
 It was Gordon who came up with the band’s name and sharp image.
 The group signed to Albert Productions in late 1964 and, in turn, licensed their releases to EMI’s Parlophone label.
 The lineup included Stevie Wright on lead vocals, Dick Diamonde on bass, Harry Vanda on guitar, George Young on guitar and Gordon “Snowy” Fleet on drums.
 Their early songs were primarily penned by Wright sometimes in collaboration with Young.
 Their early albums were highly derivative of the Liverpool sound with powerful lead vocals.
-Their debut single was “For My Woman,” and their first top hit in Australia was “She’s So Fine,” but it was only with “Friday on My Mind” that they made the charts in the U.S. as well as the U.K. and Europe.
+Their debut single was “For My Woman,” and their first top hit in Australia was “She’s So Fine,” but it was only with “Friday on My Mind” that they made the charts in the U.S. as well as in the U.K. and Europe.
 They lost some cohesiveness in their sound as the band members indulged in drugs and other diversions in swinging London.
 Following a return to Australia for a final tour, the band decided to break up in late 1969.

 3. The Zombies